gregleejy/SMU_Bully_Detection_NLP/README.md

 Model Development

-	1. Data Collection: Extract Telegram chat data using Telethon API.
+	1. Data Collection: Extract Telegram chat data using the Telethon API.
-	2. Data Preprocessing: Clean, tokenize, and prepare data.
+	2. Data Preprocessing: Clean, tokenize, and prepare the data.
-	3. Model Training: Train models like BERT or DistilBERT.
+	3. Model Training: Train models such as BERT or DistilBERT.
-	4. Evaluation: Evaluate the model using metrics like accuracy, F1-score, precision, and recall.
+	4. Evaluation: Evaluate the model using metrics such as accuracy, F1-score, precision, and recall.

 Usage

-	•	To run the project locally:
+	•	Run the app locally:

 streamlit run app.py

-	•	Example Command Line Prediction:
+	•	Example command-line prediction:

-from transformers import pipeline sentiment_model = pipeline("sentiment-analysis")
+from transformers import pipeline

+sentiment_model = pipeline("sentiment-analysis")
 result = sentiment_model("You are such a loser!") print(result)